 Knowing how to balance correctly on your seat bones can be tough for new or inexperienced riders, but it’s important to learn.
 As the old rhyme goes, the seat bone’s connected to the leg bone; the leg bone cues the horse and the horse responds.
+Read on to learn more about your seat in a western riding lesson.

 “There is a time and a place to sit with more weight on one side than the other, such as lead departures or if you are asking for the horse’s hip in,” says Beth.
 “But I teach my riders not to consistently sit heavier on one seat bone than the other.”